The November List

 It sounds grim but it’s reality nonetheless - we’re entering the coldest months of the year.
 If there ever was a time to embrace the concept of hygge, it’s this winter.

-I’m thankful that we were able to lock in our renovations so that it’ll be finished before the end of the year.
+I’m thankful that we were able to lock in our renovations so that they’ll be finished before the end of the year.
 A nicer downstairs area and a more open bedroom (we’re removing a bulky set of built-ins that take up most of a wall) will make the space feel much more like our style.

 But short of actually renovating your home, there are still things I’m doing to prepare for the season that could be done in any living space: